Step 1 - Selling agreement

 - Wisconsin: An appointment must be approved before solicitation of Annuity and Long Term Care products (this includes Life products with Long Term Care features or Life products that have the LTC Agreement).

-Applications received that are signed prior to the advisor's appointment effective date in these states will not be accepted and will be returned.
+Applications received that are signed prior to the appointment effective date in these states will not be accepted and will be returned.

 Concurrent submission states